-It is anticipated that the Bonds will be rated "AAA" by S&P Global Ratings ("S&P") and "AAA" by Fitch Ratings, Inc. ("Fitch"), by virtue of the Guarantee of the Permanent School Fund of the State of Texas.
-S&P and Fitch generally rate all bond issues guaranteed by the Permanent School Fund of the State of Texas "AAA" and "AAA", respectively.
+The Bonds have been assigned a rating of "AAA" by S&P Global Ratings ("S&P") and "AAA" by Fitch Ratings, Inc. ("Fitch"), by virtue of the Guarantee of the Permanent School Fund of the State of Texas.
 The presently outstanding unenhanced tax-supported debt of the District is rated "AA+" and "AA+" by S&P and Fitch, respectively.
 An explanation of the significance of such ratings may be obtained from S&P and Fitch.